|Nutritional Guidelines (per serving)|

 |Total Carbohydrate 7g||3%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 The classic funnel cake is one of America's favorite carnival treats.
-The batter for the deep fried dough is poured through the narrow opening of a funnel into deep hot fat while swirling the funnel to make the circular pattern.
+The batter for the deep-fried dough is poured through the narrow opening of a funnel into deep hot fat while the funnel swirls to make the circular pattern.
 No two will be alike!
 It might take a little practice to get the batter just the right consistency, but after a few cakes, you'll be a pro!

 A Few Deep Fryer Safety Tips